 Ben grew up near Dallas, Texas, where he attended university and graduate school.
 After earning a master’s degree in American literature, Ben spent two years teaching English in Korea, where he began practicing in the Kwan Um School of Zen.
 After moving to the Boston area, he and his wife lived at the Cambridge Zen Center for fourteen years, where Ben served in several staff positions.
 Ben also worked at Tuttle Publishing for two years and at Shambhala Publications for thirteen years.
 In addition, he has worked as a freelance editor since 2001.
 When he’s not working on books, Ben likes to swim, ride his bike, and dabble in computer programming.
 He started working at Wisdom in 2016.

 Kestrel has been interested in Buddhism since 2008, when she began sitting retreats at the Insight Meditation Society in Barre, MA.
-She practices Theravadin and Zen meditation.
 She has a BA in Liberal Arts from Bennington College, where she studied literature and psychology, and has worked internships at the Insight Meditation Society and the Kneerim, Williams, & Bloom Literary Agency.
-Kestrel joined Wisdom in August 2012 as social media and fundraising coordinator, and now leads the marketing team with the philosophy of inbound, customer-centric marketing.
+Kestrel joined Wisdom in August 2012 as social media and fundraising coordinator, and since then has worked in a variety of capacities at Wisdom, now focusing on the Wisdom Academy.

 Brianna grew up in Asheville, NC and has been practicing in the Drikung Kagyu lineage of Tibetan Buddhism since her early 20s.
 After receiving a BA in Global Studies from Warren Wilson College, also in Asheville, she continued to work for the college while helping her Dharma teacher form a new temple, Urban Dharma NC.
 She then moved to the Boston area with her husband to attend Harvard Divinity School and received a Master of Divinity degree with a concentration in Buddhism in 2015.